victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-2030
 - Finish all the degrees I'm currenty pursuing (Technician in Informatics, Technologist Degree in Cloud Computing, Technologist Degree in Automotive Mechatronics, Bachelors of Science in Computer Science).
-- Begin a Masters Degree and then a PhD in Computer Science (focusing on Distributed Systems), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Thermodynamics Simulations) and Electrical Engineering (Smart Robots).
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on Distributed Systems), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Thermodynamics Simulations or Additive Manufatcure), Aerospace Engineering (Electronics for Aerospace) and Electrical Engineering (Smart Robots).
 - Become an advanced programmer in C, C# and Python.
+- Get certifications for Cloud Computing and Information Security.
 - Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Nintendo :D

 ---